Skinning maps are finite-to-one: Introduction

 \subsection{The intersection problem}

 To study the fibers of the skinning map we translate the problem to one of intersections of certain subvarieties of the $\SL_2\C$-character variety of $\bdy_0M$.
 The same reduction to an intersection problem is used in \cite{dumas-kent:slicing}.
-The relevant subvarieties are: \begin{itemize} \item The \emph{extension variety} $\E_M$, an algebraic subvariety corresponding to representations of fundamental groups that extend from $\bdy_0M$ to $M$, and \item The \emph{holonomy variety} $\sH_X$, an analytic subvariety corresponding to holonomy representations of $\CP^1$-structures on a Riemann surface $X \in \T(\bar{\bdy_0M})$. \end{itemize} Precise definitions of these objects are provided in Section \ref{sec:3-manifolds}, with additional details of the disconnected boundary case in Section \ref{sec:disconnected}.
+The relevant subvarieties are: \begin{itemize} \item The \emph{extension variety} $\E_M$, which is the smallest closed algebraic subvariety containing the characters of all homomorphisms $\pi_1(\bdy_0M) \to \SL_2\C$ that can be extended to $\pi_1M \to \SL_2\C$. \item The \emph{holonomy variety} $\sH_X$, which is the analytic subvariety consisting of characters of the $\SL_2\C$-lifts of holonomy representations of $\CP^1$-structures on $\bar{\bdy_0M}$ compatible with the complex structure $X \in \T(\bar{\bdy_0M})$. \end{itemize} Precise definitions of these objects are provided in Section \ref{sec:3-manifolds}, with additional details of the disconnected boundary case in Section \ref{sec:disconnected}.

 The main theorem is derived from the following result about the intersections of holonomy and extension varieties, the proof of which occupies most of the paper.

 \begin{bigthm}[Intersection Theorem] Let $M$ be an oriented $3$-manifold with nonempty boundary that is not a union of tori.
 Let $X$ be a marked Riemann surface structure on $\bdy_0M$.
 Then the intersection $\sH_X \cap \E_M$ is a discrete subset of the character variety. \end{bigthm}